 So if you’re a professional endurance athlete who relies on super-accurate HR data for training and competitions, you will have to use a chest strap.
 There’s no way around that.

 However, a chest strap doesn’t provide any of the other benefits of the WHOOP strap, including detailed sleep stage and recovery tracking.
 So you might end up with both a chest strap and a WHOOP.

 I’m a hobby CrossFitter and usually don’t care about tracking my workouts on my Apple Watch or WHOOP.
 I just want to know how recovered I am and how I slept.
 Those are the factors that determine how I plan my day.

-If you want to give WHOOP a try, use this link and get 10% off your membership*.
+If you want to give WHOOP a try, use this link and get an extra month added to your new membership.

 On this blog, I share in-depth product reviews, actionable information and solutions to complex problems in plain and easy-to-understand language.